marloes3105/tchic_figures/.ipynb_checkpoints/README-checkpoint.md

 - [x] Remove differentially expressed genes that are significant in >1 lineage
 - [ ] check what are the overlapping genes

 figure panels
+- [x] remove figs 6a, S6a > they are already included in fig5
+- [x] 6B - transpose: RNA/k4/K27 on y axis, lineages on x axis
 - [ ] for deseq comparisons (ESCvP, PvECT, PvEND,PvMES):
 - [x] 6A - Volcano plots of diff expresed genes
 - [x] S6A - GO analysis, venn diagram of overlap between ect/mes/end